Once

 (Martha) or, 'My Aunt'.
 Most people who saw us together after my

-mid-teens must have realised the situation, but nobody told me.
+mid-teens must have realised the situation, but nobody let on to

 who lived nearby and filled the house with antagonism when she visited